|Home||Tutorials||Animation Samples||PC Security||Links||About|

 There are many more resources out there, including some interesting stories on grc.com about the attacks on their web site.
 One of those attacks used home computers which had been infected and taken over by a 13-year-old hacker.

-To use any of these services, you should install software to synchronize your computer's clock to an atomic clock server.
+To use such a service, you should install software to synchronize your computer's clock to an atomic clock server.
 There are several free ones available, including AboutTime, which is freeware.
 It is what I use, and it works quite well.
 Also make sure that your time zone is set correctly on your computer.
 That is rather important...

 Some time servers you can use include:

 If you use ZoneAlarm, there used to be two programs available to submit reports to DShield - ZoneLog Analyser and VisualZone.
 Neither are available anymore...

 If you have a router, you can most likely configure it to log the traffic.
 See your router's documentation on how to enable logging.
 To collect and submit these logs you will need some software.

 - DShield has their own program, DShield Universal Firewall Client, that works nicely for submitting.
 It requires a separate program to record the logs, however.
 More information and links to software can be found on their How To Submit... page.